andry81/philosophy/git/git_branching_rules.md

    > A merge commit may contain changes not been recorded or reflected in a parent commit (a change description without an author).
 Or a change description may change after the merge (a change with the same author but with altered description).
 This rule does not track or reject such implications.

-6. [OPTIONAL] All commits must contain a current branch name in the metadata.
-   If some commits does not contain a branch name or does contain unexisted/unreachable from being pushed branch name, then they must be rejected to push.
-   There would be a pre-commit hook which will block to push such commits.

-   **Example**:

-   > User `user` does push to branches:
-   >
-   > * `dev`               OK
-   > * `feature/foo`       REJECTED
-   ><br />
-   > The `feature/foo` contains a commit without a branch name or with a branch `feature/boo` in the metadata, which is either unexist or is not being pushed.

-   All commits must be rejected because some of being pushed commits are rejected.

-   To push a commit with a different branch name in the metadata, you must include that branch in a push.
-Otherwise it looks like you try to push an incomplete set of commits.
-   This particular check on different branch name can be turned off by a configuration variable.

-   **Note**:

-   > Such functionality is affected by `git commit` command and may be omitted or not used by a user.
-So this must be somehow integrated into local user environment to automatically create such metadata in each user commit.
-   > This will hold additional history of branches been committed and deleted.
-So is required the mechanism to print/show such branches in a user local environment additionally to the generic Git branches.

-   **Note**:

-   > Such metadata can help in an appropriate branch colorization in the GUI software, because branch names in a commit metadata will exist even if a Git branch name contained the commit is removed or renamed a long ago.

 -------------------------------------------------------------------------------
 3. FILES